-Note: A person who provides faise or misleading information on a biosecurity certificate is guilty of an offence under the Act.
-Such action could result in a penalty infringement notice or prosecution.
+Note: A person who provides faise or misicading information on a biosecurity certificate is guilty of an offence under the Act.
+Such action could result in a penalty infingement notice or prosecution.
 The maximum penalty for an individual is \$1,100,000, and the maximum penalty for a corporation is \$2,200,000.
-This information is collected by the collecting agency identified in this form in relation to its functions under the Biosecurity Act 2016.
-This agency/is and the NSW Department of Industry may use and disclose this information as reasonably necessary for the purpose of performing biosecurity risk functions under, or reasonably contemplated by, the Biosecurity Act 2016.
+This information is collected by the collecting agency identified in hits form in relation to its functions under the Biosecurity Act 2015.
+This agency's and the NSW Department of industry may use and disclose this information as reasonably necessary for the purpose of performing biosecurity risk functions under, or reasonably contemplated by, the Biosecurity Act 2016.